OpenCMISS-Examples/laplace/README.rst

 The arguments to the ``SetNode`` method are the field, field variable type, node version number, node derivative number, node user number, field component number, boundary condition type and boundary condition value.
 The version and derivative numbers are one as we aren't using versions and we are setting field values rather than derivative values.
 We can also only set derivative boundary conditions when using a Hermite basis type.
 There are a wide number of boundary condition types that can be set but many are only available for certain equation set types and in this example we simply want to fix the field value.

-When ``solverEquations.BoundaryConditionsCreateFinish()`` is called OpenCMISS will construct the solver matrices and vectors.
+When ``solverEquations.BoundaryConditionsCreateFinish()`` is called OpenCMISS-Iron will construct the solver matrices and vectors.

 Since the Laplace equation is the steady-state heat equation, one physical interpretation of this problem is as follows: fix the temperature on the boundary of the domain according to the given specification of the boundary condition.
 Allow heat to flow until a stationary state is reached in which the temperature at each point on the domain doesn't change anymore.
 The temperature distribution in the interior will then be given by the solution to the corresponding Dirichlet problem.